PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

 .. todo::
     add axis direction sign examples
-        finish axis direction for circular shapes
     add plane sign examples
     handshape change not completed
     joint activity description not completed
     movement characteristics not yet started
-    at least one sample coding of the full set of movement modules for a sign
+    at least one sample coding of the full set of movement modules for a sign (or is this covered in the other project materials?)

 .. _movement: